intel-analytics/ipex-llm/python/friesian/example/two_tower/README.md

 __Options:__
 * `cluster_mode`: The cluster mode to run the training, one of local, yarn, standalone or spark-submit.
 Default to be local.
 * `master`: The master URL, only used when cluster_mode is standalone.
+* `backend`: The backend of Orca Estimator, either ray or spark.
+Default to be ray.
 * `executor_cores`: The number of cores to use on each node.
 Default to be 48.
 * `executor_memory`: The amount of memory to allocate on each node.
 Default to be 240g.
 * `num_executors`: The number of executors to use in the cluster.
 Default to be 8.